kishkash555/biu/Dissertation/meeting2/literature.md

 * Achieved faster training and surpassed state-of-the-art performance in image processing
 * Is this a "Weaker" form of factorization?

 ---

+## Compression approaches

+### Not encountered in literature
+* Concatenate output of a (deep) layer with outputs from a previous layer
+* Detect correlation between neurons (in same layer or different layers)
+* Stochastic neuron activation

+---